mvolkmann/blog/src/deno.md

   "nullish coalescing operator" %} (`??`),
   and {% aTargetBlank "https://github.com/tc39/proposal-top-level-await",
   "top-level `await`" %}.
+- Deno includes many development tools to support common activities such as linting, code formatting, running tests, and bundling code into a single file.
+  This removes the need to select, install, and configure tools for these.

 ## Cons

 - The number of libraries that are compatible with Deno is far less that the number of Node.js libraries.
+  Many Node.js libraries cannot be used directly by Deno because that use APIs that Deno cannot make secure.
 - Knowledge of existing Node.js libraries often doesn't help when implementing an application in Deno and time must be spent finding and learning how to use an alternate library.